Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Summarization/2018-03-09-Centroid-based_Text_Summarization_through_Compositionality_of_Word_Embeddings.md

  <div class="alert alert-info" role="alert"><i class="fa fa-info-circle"></i> <b>Note: another way to extract centroid words using another way</b>

 3. creating sentence vector just using a summing the vectors for each word in the sentence.

+dataset :

+- each 10 documents in 50 clusters from Associated Press and New York newswire - multidocuments

+- 30 documents for each of 38 languages.

 -->